 - Readings on January 28 (live) and September 16 (digital) at Urban Stages.

-- Being developed through NJ Play Lab’s comprehensive residency.
+- Developed through NJ Play Lab’s comprehensive residency.
+Read my testimonial.

 - Developed through Art House Production‘s INKubator program 2018-2019

 - Featured on NJTV’s State of the Arts October 26, 2019:

 Maddie is broke and unemployed, with a chronically ill kid who needs surgery.
 She has one thing going for her: she’s an extraordinary fencer.
 When she makes the controversial decision to give custody of her son to his deadbeat dad so she can train, Maddie is knocked out of the standings by Donna, a transgender woman.
 The Fencers is a story of women fighting discrimination, expectations, and the mistakes of their past, so they can do what they love the most: fence.

 - UPCOMING READING: October 11, 2021, 6:00 p.m. at Urban Stages, NYC.
 Stay tuned for details.

 - 2019 semi-finalist in the Bay Area Playwrights Festival, Playwrights Foundation